Effects of the Background Turbulence on the Relaxation of Ion Temperature Anisotropy in Space Plasmas: Numerical Results. The effect of a background spectrum

+where the normalization constant $A$ is adjusted depending on the initial total magnetic energy $W_B(0)$, with the integral calculated in the range $10^{-3}<v_A{k_\parallel}/\Omega_p<8$.
+The large-wavenumber tails $v_A{k_\parallel}/\Omega_p>8$ of the spectrum shapes considered here do not contribute to the quasilinear plasma evolution.
+For these ${k_\parallel}$ values the waves are heavily damped as Fig.~\ref{fig:disprel} shows for $\beta_\parallel>0.003$.
+Thus, if energy is stored at those ${k_\parallel}$ values, they are quickly transferred to the particles until the wave energy is depleted.
+For greater values of ${k_\parallel}$, this process is faster.
+Therefore, most of the quasilinear evolution at late stages will be carried by energy transfer around $v_A{k_\parallel}/\Omega_p=1$ where the wave is marginally stable and an instability is likely to appear.

-Figure~\ref{fig:quasilinear} shows the quasilinear time evolution of the temperature anisotropy $R=T_\perp/T_\parallel$, the perpendicular $\beta_\perp$ and parallel $\beta_\parallel$ parameters, and the total magnetic energy.
-The initial conditions are chosen as $R(0)=2$ and $\beta_\parallel=0.005$.
-For every magnetic shape spectrum, we also compare the effects of different values of the initial level of magnetic fluctuations $W_B(0)=0.001$, $W_B(0)=0.01$, and $W_B(0)=0.1$.
+Figure~\ref{fig:quasilinear} shows the quasilinear time evolution of the temperature anisotropy, the perpendicular $\beta_\perp$ and parallel $\beta_\parallel$, and the total magnetic energy $W_B$.
+The initial conditions are chosen as $T_\perp(0)/T_\parallel(0)=1$ and $\beta_\parallel=0.1$, parameters that are close to the most observed values in the solar wind at 1 AU in which quasi-parallel propagation seems to be dominant~\citep{bale2009}.
+For every magnetic shape spectrum, we also compare the effects of different values of the initial level of magnetic fluctuations $W_B(0)=0.003$ through $0.1$.
 According to linear theory, the plasma is stable for the chosen initial parameters.
-In fact, for $\beta_\parallel=0.005$, an anisotropy $R=2$ is not enough to excite an instability [see Figs.~\ref{fig:disprel}(b) and (d)].
+In fact, for $\beta_\parallel=0.1$, an isotropic velocity distribution $T_\perp/T_\parallel=1$ has no free energy to excite an instability [see blue line in Fig.~\ref{fig:disprel}(c)].
 Thus, we should expect that the temperatures will remain almost constant in time~\cite{Navarro2014}.
 However, an striking feature for all the spectrum shapes, is that the anisotropy can grow in time if a sufficient level of magnetic energy is provided.